torodean/Antonius-MIA/README.md

 1) via terminal:  cd ../Antonius-MIA/bin

-2) compile using g++ -Wall -std=c++14 MIAmain.cpp MIAprogram.cpp MIAcommands.cpp D3CEncrypt.cpp D3CEncryptPW.cpp D3CMath.cpp -o MIA
+2) compile using
+g++ -Wall -std=c++14 MIAmain.cpp MIAprogram.cpp MIAcommands.cpp D3CEncrypt.cpp D3CEncryptPW.cpp D3CMath.cpp MIAEncrypt.cpp -o MIA

 2.5) In some situations the above command may throw exceptions depending on the GCC std versions and locations that exist.
 You can remedy this by changing the -std=c++14 version to a prior version, perhaps -std=c++1y.